ewdlop/LetterToVinnyAndMarkAndOthers/README.md

 They work in Sensato Cyber security and DarkMatter2bd LLC

-(these hackers is trying to use company's orignal name to idenitiy swap)
+(these hackers is trying to use company's orignal name to idenitiy swap)----> a good thing. curiously

 # plot a guassian event graph where normal events are abnormal and outliters are abnormal(my freaking spells error are my idenity signature YOLO)